ArsenGabrielyan/webDevPractics/README.md

 - Flipping Card with Just a Click
 - Count Frequencies From Array
 - Count Number of Occurrences
+- Fill Array With Values
+- Find Unique Elements from 2 Arrays

 ### Changes:
 - Changed from jsPractics to webDevPractics